Compile OmpSs-2 program with LLVM/Clang

 the application code is correct.
 Thus, it will not perform most runtime validity checks.

-To enable validity checks, users must compile NODES enabling debug options, by passing the --enable-debug
+To enable validity checks, users must compile NODES enabling debug options, by passing the --enable-debug flag at configure time.

 This will enable many internal validity checks that may be violated when the application code is incorrect.